cmap/psp/README.md

 ## cmapPy

 cmapPy is the repository of Python tools for interacting with .gct and .gctx files.
 This repo relies heavily on it.
 We install it using conda or pip above.
-Note that you also get several command line tools for free, such as gct2gctx, gctx2gct, slice_gct, and concat_gctoo.
+Note that you also get several command line tools for free, such as gct2gctx, gctx2gct, subset, and concat.
 For example, type the following in your terminal:

-`concat_gctoo -h`
+`concat -h`

-If you see the help page for concat_gctoo, you can use this tool directly from the command line.
+If you see the help page for concat, you can use this tool directly from the command line.
 See the [cmapPy repo](https://github.com/cmap/cmappy "cmapPy Github")  for more information.

 ## Configuration file